Discover the heartbeat of

 Black Eagle Singers deliver a culturally authentic performance experience, uniting and amplifying the raw power of Native American peoples: the drum, the voice, and the dance.
 A vibrant music tapestry driven by the beat of traditional powwow drums and energetic vocals of the GRAMMY® Award-winning group fuels the athletic grace of a full troupe of Native dancers in full Indian regalia.

 At the spiritual and cultural core of Black Eagle Singers resides the echoes of ancestors in the powwow drum — a dynamic mix of human heart beating, larger-than-life choral sounds…and thunder.
-The group is well-respected in the Powwow Drum Circle, and may be easily contacted using the website form below.
+The group is comprised of the founding Yepa family members and veteran singers from renowned Northern drum groups.
+Having appeared at every major powwow, including featured performances at the Gathering of Nations (the world’s largest powwow), Black Eagle Singers welcome invitations via the contact form below.

 Expanding beyond the concert experience, Black Eagle Singers offer a wide range of opportunities for students and audiences to explore the lived experience and cultural contexts of Native peoples.
 Programs may be tailored to meet Standards Requirements, and are usually paired with a one or two-day residency that culminates with a performance at a PAC or other suitable venue — bringing a cluster of schools together so each may share the benefits of an authentic, cultural-creative experience is a cost-efficient alternative, as well.

-How do I book Black Eagle Singers for a Special Event, Festival, or something else?
+Booking Black Eagle Singers for a Special Event, Festival, or something else

 Contact Black Eagle Singers via the website form below.
 If you are a Talent Buyer, please note that in your email, so the group can best respond to your specific needs.